gracimarch/gracimarch/README.md

 ## About me
 - Web developer and designer.
-- Experienced in HTML, CSS and JavaScript.
 - Always looking for opportunities to learn and grow in the world of web development.

 ## Skills
-- Programming languages: HTML, CSS, JavaScript.
+- Experienced in HTML, CSS and JavaScript.
 - Tools: Visual Studio Code

 ## Featured Project